I. Background, Islamic Philosophy : Avicenna and Algazali and Averroes

 I. Universals: The Problem: When confronted with an object, the first and most important question is, what is it?
 We answer by using a universal term.
 "Fluffy is a cat."

 A. We, including and especially when we're doing science, use terms which refer to a number of different individuals by the same name.
 So that generates a series of questions.

-B. Does that name really name some thing real in the world?
+B. Does that name really name some real THING in the extra-mental world?
 (If not, why are we using one term?
 For example, could it be that we human beings are imposing our own categories on the world?
 Science is inventing rather than discovering the world?)

-C. If it names something real, is it some unified thing existing in the various individuals as one thing?
-(If not, how are the individuals the same so that a single term is appropriately used of them all?)
+C. If it names something real, is it some unified thing existing in the various individuals as ONE thing?
+(If so, how is it that what confront us in the world are discreet individuals?
+If not, how are the individuals the same so that a single term is appropriately used of them all?)

 D. If it names some real thing, where does that real thing exist?

-E. And, since we are confronted only by individuals, how do we come to grasp the universal?
+E. And, since we are confronted only by individuals, how do we come to grasp the universal cognitively?

 V. Universals: Different positions (The briefest sketch to be filled in and modified as we go on.)

-A. Extreme Realism -- The universal refers to something real (i.e. it exists outside of the human mind) which exists as a unity...somewhere.
+A. Extreme Realism -- The universal term refers to something real (i.e. a form (nature, essence) which exists outside of the human mind) which exists as a unity, as one thing...somewhere.
 Plato with Forms; Augustine with Divine Ideas, others...

-B. Moderate Realism -- The universal refers to something real which does not exist as a unity.
+B. Moderate Realism -- The universal refers to something real, but this real nature (form, essence) does not exist as a unity.
 Aristotle.